How Did Father's Day Become a National Holiday?

 Although Father's Day now enjoys official status, many people believe that fathers don't need or want sentimental praise.
 Even when the tradition originated in the 1920s, the gift of a necktie was considered a joke.
 Tacky gifts and put-down cards abound on Father's Day.
 Research conducted by Hallmark Corporation, however, shows that fathers want to feel appreciated [Hallmark].

-For lots more information on the origins of other major holidays, see the related links on the next page.
+For lots more information on the origins of other major holidays, see the related links below.